 What is Corned Beef?

-Corned Beef is a beef roast, usually the brisket, that has been salt-cured to tenderize and preserve the meat.
-And did you know that Corned Beef is not actually a traditional Irish food, but something Irish people started eating when they came to America?
+Corned Beef is a beef roast, usually brisket, that’s been salt-cured to tenderize and preserve the meat.
+And did you know that Corned Beef is not actually a traditional Irish food?
+It’s actually something Irish immigrants started eating when they came to America.
 Here’s more about corned beef and why it’s popular for St. Patrick’s Day.

 How long should you cook corned beef in the slow cooker?